-The three figures given here represent illustrative aids only and are not intended to be exact representations of instrument functions.
+\The three figures given here represent illustrative aids only and are not intended to be exact representations of instrument functions.

 3. Ambient Temperature - Though the sample chamber temperature and internal temperature of the instrument are continuously monitored and regulated, it is important to only operate the Intoxilyzer 9000 within the recommended operating temperature range.
 The manufacturer's recommended operating range is from 0 degrees Celsius to 40 degrees Celsius or 32 to 104 degrees Fahrenheit.
 However, because the Georgia Model Intoxilyzer 9000 utilizes an optional dry gas ethanol standard, it is advisable to avoid exposure of the instrument to excessively high or low temperatures for extended periods of time.
 While extremely high temperatures can result in dangerous over pressurization of the gas tank, temperatures near freezing can cause temporary condensation issues.
 Thus to minimize any temperature related issues, it is recommended that the ambient temperature of the testing environment remain between approximately 60° F and 93° F. Ambient environmental temperature is evaluated for conformance to this range during the quarterly inspection.
-Additionally, Intoxilyzers installed in mobile testing environments or environmental lacking climate control should be equipped with a thermometer so that the operator can verify the environmental temperature before testing.
+Additionally, Intoxilyzers installed in mobile testing environments or environmental temperature before testing.
 Under these specific conditions, best practice is to record the environmental temperature in the Additional Comments section of the Breath Test Report.